 Tennessee’s Smoky Mountains are home to some truly legendary restaurants!
 Serving everything from breakfast to pizza, these eateries have built loyal followings for their unmatched quality and local charm.
-To help you make the most of your next vacation, Timber Tops Cabin Rentals has put together a guide to seven famous restaurants in Gatlinburg and the Smokies.
+To help you make the most of your next vacation, Timber Tops Cabin Rentals has put together a guide to 6 famous restaurants in Gatlinburg TN and the Smokies.

 1. The Pancake Pantry